RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 ### 10. Avoid Security by Obscurity
 - **Definition**: Key systems should not rely on keeping details hidden, but instead should rely on multiple factors for security.

+# Plan a Security Audit

+Security Audit: a review of an organization's security controls, policies, and proceduers against a set of expectations.
+While there are external anad internal audits, we will focus on internal, which is more relevant to entry level positions.

+Internal audit:
+- typically conducted by a team
+- might include compliance officer, security manager, and other security team members
+- helps security teams:
+  -  identify organizational risk
+  -  assess controls
+  -  correct compliance issues.
+- Common elements of internal audits
+  - Establishing the scope and goals
+  - Conducting a risk assessment
+  - Completing a controls assessment
+  - Assessing compliance
+  - Communicating results

+Scope: the specific criteria of an internal security audit.
+Goals: outline of the organization's security objectives

+Entry level would likely be required to Understand the scope and goals in order to complete elements of the audit.
+Higher ups would establish the scope and goals.

+Risk Assessment: identifying potential threats, risks, and vulnerabilities.
+- helps consider what security measures should be implemented and monitored to keep assets safe.
+-